NakedFerret/NakedFerret.github.io/_posts/2014-02-20-submitting-a-bug.md

 ## What could have been done better?

 The biggest concern in my mind is that the bug could have already been fixed in one of the latest developmental snapshots.
-I did not get a chance to test the bug in a dev release of Firefox OS (for numerous reasons).
+I did not get a chance to test the bug in a development release of Firefox OS (for numerous reasons).